zacnider/shadefx/README.md

 ShadeFX is a revolutionary decentralized perpetual futures exchange that combines blockchain technology with Fully Homomorphic Encryption (FHE) to create a truly private and secure trading experience.
 Built on Ethereum's Sepolia testnet, ShadeFX enables users to trade cryptocurrency pairs with leverage while protecting their trading strategies from front-running and MEV attacks.

+**🚀 No Wallet Extension Needed!** ShadeFX uses Privy for email login with embedded wallets - just enter your email and start trading!

 ## 🎯 Project Overview

 ShadeFX enables users to: